RCTom168/RCTom168.github.io/_posts/2020-02-07-UK-Car-Accidents-Blog-Post.md

 ![Car Accident Count Hour of the day.png](/img/Car Accident Count Hour of the day.png)

-For the age range of the drivers, it is overwhelmingly 26 - 35 year olds that get into car accidents.
-The next closest group, 36 - 45 year olds, trails behind quite far.
+For the age range of people, it is overwhelmingly 26 - 35 year olds that get into the most car accidents.
+The next closest group, 36 - 45 year olds, trails quite far behind.
 ![Age Range of People Car Accidents.png](/img/Age Range of People Car Accidents.png)